sk0ik/aaaa/Vector Beam.md

 ### "Closed-form bases for the description of monochromatic, strongly focused, electromagnetic fields"
 ### "Measuring the nonseparability of vector vortex beams"

+## ビームの最適化
+### "A practical algorithm for the determination of phase from image and diffraction plane pictures"
+### "Kinoform design with an optimal-rotation-angle method"
+### "New iterative algorithm for the design of phaseonly gratings"
+### "Continuous-relief diffractive optical elements for two-dimensional array generation"

 # 教科書的な立ち位置